Valentinian III: Ascendancy of Aetius (437–455)

-Therefore, Aetius was determined that, if they could not prevent Gaiseric wreaking havoc by military means, then perhaps linking him to the imperial dynasty would be the next best thing.
+Unable to pacify Gaiseric by military means, Aetius decided that linking him to the imperial dynasty would be the next best thing.
 Consequently, sometime before 446, he convinced Valentinian to agree to a marriage between his eldest daughter, Eudocia, and Gaiseric's son, Huneric.
-Unfortunately, Huneric was already married to the daughter of the king of the Visigoths, so the idea was abandoned.
+The idea came to nothing, since Huneric was already married to the daughter of the king of the Visigoths.

-Hispania as well continued to slip away from imperial control during the early to mid 440s as the Suebi extended their control.
-By 444, all the Spanish provinces bar Hispania Tarraconensis had been lost to the Germanic tribe and even Tarraconensis was under pressure due to continued Bagaudic uprisings.
-As a consequence of these territorial losses, by the mid 440s the state was experiencing severe financial problems, with the government openly acknowledging that there was insufficient revenue to meet the military needs of the Roman state.
-The emperor issued a law on 14 July 444, stripping the bureaucrats of their exemptions from the recruitment tax.
+The imperial presence in Hispania continued to diminish during the early-to-mid 440s as the Suebi extended their control.
+By 444 the Spanish provinces of Lusitania and Hispania Baetica had been lost, and Roman authority in Hispania Tarraconensis was challenged by continued Bagaudic uprisings.
+This loss of territory caused severe financial problems, with the Roman state openly acknowledging that there was insufficient revenue to meet its military needs.

-In that year, two additional taxes were issued in Valentinian's name, one a sales tax of around four percent and another on the senatorial class, specifically to raise new troops as well as feeding and clothing them.
+The emperor issued a law on 14 July 444, ending bureaucrats' exemption from the recruitment tax.
+In that year, two additional taxes were issued in Valentinian's name, one a sales tax of around four percent and another on the senatorial class, specifically to recruit and supply new troops.
 Senators of illustrious rank were required to contribute the money for maintaining three soldiers, senators of the second class money for one soldier, and senators of the third class one-third the cost of maintaining a soldier.
-Even Valentinian himself was not exempt and he was forced to sacrifice part of his income and use the reduced contents of his personal income to help the State in its financial straits.
+Valentinian himself was not exempt, sacrificing part of his reduced personal income to help the State in its financial straits.